Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 The motivation for smoothed analysis lies in the observation that the above-mentioned worst-case instances are very ``brittle'' to perturbations, and computer implementations require great care in handling numerical inaccuracies to obtain the theorized running times even on problems with a small number of variables.
 When implemented with a larger number of variables, the limited accuracy of floating-point numbers make it impossible to reach the theorized running times.

-An algorithm is said to have polynomial smoothed complexity if under the perturbation of constraints, it has expected running time $\poly(n,d,\sigma^{-1})$, and \cite{ST04} proved that the smoothed complexity of the shadow simplex algorithm (which we will describe next) is at most $O(d^{55}n^{86}\sigma^{-30} + d^{70}n^{86})$.
+An algorithm is said to have polynomial smoothed complexity if under the perturbation of constraints, it has expected running time $\poly(n,d,\sigma^{-1})$, and \cite{ST04} proved that the smoothed complexity of a specific simplex method based on the shadow vertex simplex method (which we will describe next) is at most $O(d^{55}n^{86}\sigma^{-30} + d^{70}n^{86})$.
 The best bound available in the literature is $O(\sigma^{-2}d^2\sqrt{\log n})$ pivot steps due to \cite{DH18}, assuming $\sigma \leq 1/\sqrt{d\log n}$.
 We note that assuming an upper bound on $\sigma$ can be done without loss of generality; its influence can be captured as an additive term in the upper bound that does not depend on $\sigma$.

-This work improves the dependence on $\sigma$ of the smoothed complexity, obtaining an upper bound of $O(\sigma^{-3/2} d^{13/4} \log^{7/4} n)$ for $\sigma \leq 1/d\sqrt{\log n}$.
+This work improves the dependence on $\sigma$ of the smoothed complexity, obtaining an upper bound of $O(\sigma^{-3/2} d^{13/4} \log^{5/4} n)$ for $\sigma \leq 1/d\sqrt{\log n}$.
 As a second contribution, we prove the first non-trivial lower bound on the smoothed complexity of a simplex method, finding that the shadow vertex simplex method requires $\Omega(\min(\frac{1}{\sqrt{\sigma d \sqrt{\log n}}}, 2^d))$ pivot steps.

 \paragraph{Shadow Vertex Simplex Algorithm} One of the most extensively studied simplex algorithms in theory is the shadow vertex simplex algorithm \cite{gas55,b82}.
 Given an LP